 Profiling the Malware.
-GORDON's profiler is implemented on the basis of two popular and mature open-source implementations of the Flash platform that are complementary with respect to the supported versions: Gnash [26] and Lightspark [45].
+GORDON's profiler is implemented on the basis of two popular and mature open-source implementations of the Flash platform that are complementary with respect to the versions they support: Gnash [20] and Lightspark [34].
 While Gnash provides support for Flash up to version 9, Lightspark enables processing version 9 and higher.
 As a result, GORDON is able to analyze all currently relevant versions and file formats of Adobe Flash animations, including all versions of ActionScript code.
 The profiling implemented for both interpreters features two kinds of analyses, that in turn make use of data arising during an interpreter's regular loading and execution process [1]:

 - First, the profiler of GORDON inspects the hierarchical composition of the Shockwave Flash (SWF) format.
-This can be done during the loading phase when the interpreter parses the Flash animation for further processing (Section 4). - Second, the control flow of embedded ActionScript code is analyzed in order to determine indicative regions.
-By strategically changing the control flow at branches in the code, GORDON guides execution along paths covering as much indicative regions as possible (Section 5).
+This can be done during the loading phase when the interpreter parses the file for further processing (Section 3). - Second, the control flow of embedded ActionScript code is analyzed in order to determine indicative regions.
+By strategically changing the control flow at branches in the code, GORDON guides execution along paths covering as much indicative regions as possible (Section 4).

 Detecting Flash-based Malware.
 Based on the output of these different analyses, we are then able to decide whether a particular Flash animation is malicious or not.
-To this end we translate the report on a file's structure and the execution trace of potentially contained ActionScript code obtained by GORDON's guided execution into a representation that allows to train a machine learning classifier (Section 6).
+To this end we translate the structural report of a file and the execution trace of contained ActionScript code into a representation that allows to train a machine learning classifier (Section 5).

-4 Structural Analysis
+3 Structural Analysis

-We begin our analysis by breaking down Flash animations into tags, the primary containers employed by the SWF file format [2].
-As discussed in Section 2 the large number of different types of tags offers a huge attack surface for memory corruption exploits.
+We begin our analysis by breaking down Flash animations into tags, the primary containers employed by the SWF file format [2] to store ActionScript code as well as data of various kinds, including audio, video, image and font data.
+Due to the large number of different types of tags Flash files expose a huge attack surface for memory corruption exploits.
 As a consequence, many exploits rely on very specific types and arrangements of tags to succeed, and thus, the sequence of tags alone can already serve as a strong indicator for malware.

 For the structural analysis as employed by GORDON only tag identifiers and structural dependencies are of interest, contained data on the other hand is not considered.
 Consequently, GORDON does not need to know about the format of individual tags and hence can be applied to unknown tags, e.g., tags introduced in future versions.
 However, to further enhance the overall detection our method may be combined with approaches to specifically target data formats that can be included in a Flash animation's tags.
-We discuss this possibility in Section 8 in more detail.
 Moreover, exploits often rely on corrupt or incomplete tags.
-To better account for these, we additionally include two specific tag identifiers that mark (a) incomplete tags, i.e. tags that are known to the interpreter but could not be correctly parsed and (b) tags that contain additional data beyond their specified limits.
+To better account for these, we additionally include two specific tag identifiers that mark (a) incomplete tags, i.e. tags that are known to the interpreter, but could not be correctly parsed and (b) tags that contain additional data beyond their specified limits.
 The latter occurs, for instance, whenever the file contains data at the end that is not fully contained in its last tag.

 As a result of this structural analysis, we obtain a sequence of container types including their nestings for each Flash file.
-Figure 2 shows the resulting container listing for a sample6 of the LadyBoyle malware using CVE-2015-323.
+Figure 2 shows the resulting container listing for a sample1 of the LadyBoyle malware using CVE-2015-323.

+'''

-69 FileAttributes
+FileAttributes

+77

-77 Metadata
+Metadata

+9

-9 SetBackgroundColor
+SetBackgroundColor

+2

-2 DefineShape
+DefineShape

+DefineSprite

-39 DefineSprite
+39

+26

-26 PlaceObject2
+PlaceObject2

+DefineSceneAndFrameLabelData

-86 DefineSceneAndFrameLabelData
+86

+43

-43 FrameLabel
+FrameLabel

+87

+DefineBinaryData

+// Pavload

+87

-87 DefineBinaryData // Payload
+DefineBinaryData

-87 DefineBinaryData // Payload
+// Pavload

+82

-82 DoABC // ActionScript 3
+// ActionScript 3

+DoABC

+76

-76 SymbolClass
+SymbolClass

-1 ShowFrame
+ShowFrame

+'''

-Figure 2: Excerpt of the structural report for the a LadyBoyle malware sample.
+Fig. 2.
+Excerpt of the structural report for a LadyBoyle malware sample1.